RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistryRootstockCollective.sol/abstract.BuilderRegistryRootstockCollective.md

 de-whitelist builder

-_reverts if it is not called by the governor address or authorized changer reverts if it does not have a gauge associated reverts if it is not whitelisted_
+_reverts if it is not called by the governor address or authorized changer reverts if it does not have a gauge associated reverts if it is not community approved_

 ```solidity
 function dewhitelistBuilder(address builder_) external onlyValidChanger;